OriolMoreno/C.A.R.L.E.S/README.md

 ### Videogame Simulation
 Finally, to show how it would have been had we been able to implement on harware, we've build a simulation videogame, in which you can play full Brisca matches against _C.A.R.L.E.S._!
 In it, there's the brisca player algorithm adapted for the simulation (further detail on the [report](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/reports/RLP_SPRINT_5%20-%20Final%20Report.pdf)), and we've also added some of the Human Interaction part of the project, as _C.A.R.L.E.S._ speaks and grunts during the match.

-Here's a little demo of the game, but you can download it and try uit by yourself!
+Here's a little demo of the game, but you can download it and try it yourself!
 See the [Downloads section](#Downloads).

 ![2](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/gif/simulació%20brisca.gif)